 To perform this job successfully, an individual must be able to perform each essential job duty satisfactorily.
 Reasonable accommodations may be made to enable qualified individuals with disabilities to perform essential job functions.

-· Occasionally required to lift/push/carry items up to 50 pounds
+- Frequently required to lift/push/carry items less up to 50 pounds

-Interested candidates should address a letter of interest, resume and contact information for 3 references to hiring manager Alec Unkovic, Exhibitions Manager, at [email protected] Kindly include “Application: Visitor Services Assistant” in the subject line of your email.
+Interested candidates should address a letter of interest, resume and contact information for 3 references to hiring manager Nami Yamamoto, Director of Studio Operations, at [email protected] Kindly include “Application: Shopworks Coordinator” in the subject line of your email.